As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Composite

-Purchasing a geode like this with the impression that it’s real would be equivalent to purchasing a giant diamond ring, and then seeing it shatter into a million glass shards if dropped.
+Purchasing a geode like this with the impression that it’s actual would be equivalent to buying a giant diamond ring and then seeing it shatter into a million glass shards if dropped.

 There are various methods of manipulating heating and cooling to achieve similar properties during this process.
-This creates similar sheen and physical properties and occasionally intensifies colors.
+This creates identical sheen and physical properties and occasionally intensifies colours.

-When this happens, there are often remaining indications of its origins, such as bubbling underneath the composite surface or cracking.
+When this happens, indications of its origins often remain, such as bubbling underneath the composite surface or cracking.

-These are some of the signs to look out for in order to spot this kind of imitation geode.
-You can also do a scratch test if you are able to.
+These are some signs to look out for when spotting this imitation geode.
+You can also do a scratch test if you can.
 If it has a dyed composite exterior, sometimes this layer can be scratched off to reveal the underlining contents.

 TIP: Geodes are sometimes explained as being a phenomenon.
 The value of a geode mostly depends on the worth of what is inside of it.
 Find out more in the article below: